Skip to content

 Before you rent any property in Gibraltar, review your tenancy agreement carefully:

-• Rent amount and payment terms: Monthly amount, payment date, method.
-Check if utilities, service charges, or parking are included.
+• Rent amount and payment terms: Monthly amount, payment date, and method.
+Check whether utilities, service charges, or parking are included.

-• Deposit amount and conditions: Typically 1–2 months' rent.
-The agreement should state the amount and conditions for return.
+• Deposit amount and conditions: Commonly one to two months' rent.
+The agreement should state the amount and the conditions for return.

 • Term and renewal: Fixed-term length, renewal options, and notice periods.

-• Break clauses: Some agreements allow early termination (usually after 6 months with 2 months' notice).
+• Break clauses: Some agreements allow early termination after an initial period, subject to adequate notice.
+Check the exact wording.

 • Maintenance responsibilities: Landlords generally handle structural issues; tenants handle day-to-day upkeep.

-• Restrictions: Check clauses on pets, subletting (requires written permission), smoking, and modifications.
+• Restrictions: Check clauses on pets, subletting (which commonly requires written permission), smoking, and modifications to the property.

 Security Deposits: Know the Rules

-However, estate agents in Gibraltar are regulated by the Office of Fair Trading (OFT).
-Under the OFT's Code of Conduct, agents must:
+Estate agents in Gibraltar are regulated by the Office of Fair Trading (OFT).
+Under the OFT Code of Conduct, licensed agents must (as of May 2026):

-• Hold deposits in ring-fenced client accounts (separate from business funds)
+• Hold deposits in ring-fenced client accounts, kept separate from the agency's own business funds

-• Return deposits typically within 15 days of vacating
+• Return deposits within 15 days of the tenant vacating

-• Provide itemised deductions if any portion is withheld
+• Provide itemised deductions in writing if any portion of the deposit is withheld

-Protect yourself: Take dated photographs at move-in, request a written inventory, and keep all correspondence with your landlord or agent.
+Protect yourself: Take dated photographs at move-in, request a written inventory, and keep all correspondence with your landlord or agent on record throughout the tenancy.

 Landlord Obligations

-Under the Landlord and Tenant Act, your landlord must:
+Under the Landlord and Tenant Act 1983, your landlord must:

-1. Maintain habitable conditions: The property must be safe, structurally sound, with working plumbing, electricity, and heating/cooling.
+1. Maintain habitable conditions: The property must be safe and structurally sound, with working plumbing, electricity, and heating or cooling.

-2. Handle structural repairs: Roof, exterior walls, foundations, drains, gutters, and external pipes.
+2. Handle structural repairs: Roof, exterior walls, foundations, drains, gutters, and external pipes are the landlord's responsibility.

-3. Maintain installations: Heating, water heating, sanitation, and gas/electricity supply.
+3. Maintain installations: Heating, water heating, sanitation, and utility supply must be kept in working order.

-4. Respect your right to quiet enjoyment: No entering the property without reasonable advance notice except in emergencies.
+4. Respect your right to quiet enjoyment: Your landlord cannot enter the property without reasonable advance notice, except in genuine emergencies.

 Your Rights as a Tenant